Win-Win Kernelization for Degree Sequence Completion Problems: Degree Constraint Editing

 The details of the transformation are as follows.
-Let~$(G=(V,E),h)$ be the \clique instance and let~$X \subseteq V$ be a minimum vertex cover of~$G$.
-If not given explicitly, then~$X$ can be efficiently computed with a simple factor-2 approximation which contains all endpoints of a maximal matching.
+Let~$(G=(V,E),h)$ be the \clique instance and let~$X \subseteq V$ be a factor-2 approximation of a minimum vertex cover of~$G$ (efficiently computable by finding a maximal matching).
 We assume without loss of generality that each vertex in~$G$ has degree at least~$h$.
 Note that any clique in~$G$ has size at most $|X|+1$ since $V\setminus X$ forms an independent set of which at most one vertex can be in a clique.
 We can thus assume that~$h \le |X| + 1$.
 Two vertices~$v_1,v_2 \in V \setminus X$ are called \emph{twins} (with respect to~$X$) if they have the same neighbors in~$X$.
 A \emph{twin class} with respect to~$X$ is a maximal subset~$C \subseteq V \setminus X$ such that all pairs of vertices in~$C$ are twins.
 Obviously, the twin classes provide a partition of~$V \setminus X$.
 Let~$C_1, \ldots, C_\ell$ be the twin classes with respect to~$X$.
 It holds that $\ell \le \min\{2^{|X|},n\}$.
-The idea of the construction is to have~$\ell$ disjoint copies of~$G[X]$, one together with a representative vertex of each twin class.
+The idea of the construction is to have $\ell$~disjoint copies of~$G[X]$, one together with a representative vertex of each twin class.
 The degree lists and the budget of edge deletions are chosen such that if we delete any edge from one of the copied subgraphs, then it is only possible to delete all edges of a clique of size~$h$ in that subgraph.
 Moreover, the subgraphs are connected to a binary tree which serves as a ``selector'' forcing any solution to delete edges in exactly one of the subgraphs.